PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 round count, stable-stop rule, result schema, caller, store entry, API, artifact, dependency, or TensorFlow boundary.
 No real-model conversion was repeated.

+## Indexed binary-layout convergence owner implementation

+The complete indexed binary-layout convergence loop now lives in `passes/binary_layout_convergence.py`.
+The owner constructs exactly one `ModelIRGraphIndex`, shares it across broadcast-constant repair, stale binary-adapter repair, and static-shape reconciliation, and preserves the original stage order.
+It still executes no more than three rounds, stops after the first round with no positive mutation evidence, and returns the same three accumulated counters in the same order.

+The private lowerer function remains as a one-return compatibility adapter, and its safety-fallback and primary-terminal callers are unchanged.
+Runtime monkeypatch coverage now targets the pass-module owner, while structural tests verify the lowerer wrapper, both caller arguments, single-index lifetime, callback forwarding, stable-stop behavior, round cap, and result schema.
+The change adds no phase result: the bounded store remains exactly 128 phase IDs and 128 owners.

+Final sequential validation under core-only `uv`:

+- focused owner contracts: `2 passed in 0.15s`;
+- affected convergence, fallback, terminal-layout, binary-adapter, stale-repair, phase-store, and architecture contracts:
+  `400 passed in 18.70s`;
+- terminal-layout and pass-efficiency contracts: `92 passed in 1.85s`;
+- synthetic core runtime contracts: `55 passed in 0.95s`;
+- result contracts: `196 passed in 8.93s`;
+- phase-store capacity contracts: `2 passed in 0.53s`;
+- TensorFlow/tf-keras import blocking, default/direct conversion, and `-cotof`
+  contracts: `11 passed in 9.53s`.

+No real-model conversion was repeated for this mechanical ownership move.
+Dedicated runtime tests exercise the exact convergence behavior and shared graph-index identity, and the affected structural/runtime suite covers both production call paths.